|Size||12-35 inch (30-90 cm)|

 |Characteristics||Uses its headplate to suck onto other creatures|

-Remoras suck onto other marine creatures like sharks, manta rays and turtles.
+Remoras suck onto other marine animals like sharks, manta rays and turtles.
 They use them like taxis to travel through the water, and eat food that falls out of and past their mouths.
-In return, they rid their taxis of parasites (which are quite tasty too).
+In return, they rid their taxis of parasites (which are quite tasty for them, too).

 People have known about remoras since ancient times.
 They were believed to stop ships from sailing.
 That’s why it’s called the remora, which means “delay” in Latin.